OrdinaRoelant/MLStudioWorkshop/Training a model/workshop.md

 **IMPORTANT**: make sure to not capitalize *price*

 ### Adding the scoring component
-After you train your model by using 70 percent of the data, you can use it to score the other 30 percent to see how well your model functions.
+Since we will be training the model by using 70 percent of the data, you can use it to score the other 30 percent to see how well your model functions.

 1) Enter score model in the search box to find the **Score Model** component.
 Drag the component to the pipeline canvas
 2) Connect the output of the **Train Model** component to the left input port of **Score Model**.
 Connect the test data output (right port) of the previously created **Split Data** component to the right input port of **Score Model**.